forestgrape/coronavirus/5_epidemiological/spread_analyses.md

-# Spread Analyses
+# Spread Analyses regarding Transmission Environments
 From
 * Geographical Spread Analyses across the World.
 * Observed Spread in different settings.

-it is inferred that severe Covid transmits in indoor dry air.
+it is inferred that severe Covid transmits in dry indoor air.

-> The individual spread is analysed on the page [individual spread](./individual_susceptibility_and_transmission.md).
+> The individual susceptibility and transmission is analysed on the page [individual spread](./individual_susceptibility_and_transmission.md) (rearrangement in work, 27.9.21).

 * [Short Summary](#short-summary)
 * [Summary](#summary)